 8. Ask your doctor or pharmacist before you give more than one OTC medicine.

-If your child has a cough and a headache, it may make sense to give him two medicines -- one for each problem.
+If your child has a cough and a headache, it may make sense to give them two medicines -- one for each problem.
 But many cold and flu meds have the same ingredients as pain relievers.
 If you give your child both, it could lead to an accidental overdose.

 Reading the label can help you spot the same ingredients.
 Still, you should check with the pharmacist or doctor before you use more than one OTC medicine.